Ewing Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 149.74 mi of roadways, of which 108.73 mi were maintained by the municipality, 28.16 mi by Mercer County, 12.65 mi by the New Jersey Department of Transportation, which also has its headquarters in Ewing, and 0.20 mi by the Delaware River Joint Toll Bridge Commission.

 Several highways pass through the township.
 Interstate 295 crosses the northwestern section of the township.
 It is a 55 to 65 mph, 4-6 lane divided freeway facility.
-Originally part of Interstate 95, it was constructed as a four-lane facility in the 1960s, and widened to six lanes in the 1990s, with the exception of the Scudder Falls Bridge over the Delaware River.
-It connects south with Philadelphia, Pennsylvania and connects north to U.S. Route 1, where Interstate 295 curves south.
+Originally part of Interstate 95, it was constructed as a four-lane roadway in the 1960s, and widened to six lanes in the 1990s, with the exception of the Scudder Falls Bridge over the Delaware River.
+It connects south with Philadelphia and connects north to U.S. Route 1, where Interstate 295 curves south.
 From there, travelers use U.S. 1 or Interstate 195 and the New Jersey Turnpike to reach the next major destination northwards, New York City.
 The Ewing portion of Interstate 95 was redesignated as Interstate 295 in March 2018 ahead of a direct interchange between Interstate 95 in Pennsylvania and the Pennsylvania Turnpike being completed, re-routing Interstate 95 onto the New Jersey Turnpike at Exit 6 (in Mansfield Township).

 U.S. Route 206 (Princeton Avenue) skirts the southeastern section of the township.
 It is a 25 mph, undivided four-lane roadway.
 Although part of U.S. 206, it is maintained by the Mercer County Department of Transportation as part of County Route 583, which runs as a concurrency with U.S. 206, which connects south to Trenton, as well as north to Princeton and Somerville.

 Route 29 (Daniel Bray Highway and River Road) extends north–south along the western edge of the township, along the Delaware River.
 The southern section, Daniel Bray Highway, is a 55 mph, divided four-lane facility with at-grade intersections and traffic lights, and was constructed in the 1950s.
 The northern section, River Road, is a 45 mph, undivided two-lane facility whose construction as a state highway dates from the 1930s.
 NJ 29 connects southwards to Trenton, and northwards to Lambertville and Frenchtown.
 The entire section of Route 29 in Ewing is designated the Delaware River Scenic Byway, a National Scenic Byway.
 Route 175 serves as a frontage road along the divided portion of Route 29.

 Route 31 (Pennington Road) extends north–south towards the eastern side of the township.
 It is a 35–45 mph, undivided four-lane facility whose construction as a state highway also dates to the 1930s.
 It once also carried a trolley line, but it has long since been removed.
 It was once proposed to be bypassed by a freeway, but this plan has since been cancelled.
 Route 31 also connects south to Trenton, and connects north to Pennington, Flemington, and Clinton.